Walter Block: Blockean Proviso

 Block argues that if property is "necessary" for others to use, to get to unowned property, they have an easement over it and compared it to a person who murders a child without feeding it.
 He cites the example of a person with donut shaped land who doesn't allow anyone to get to the middle of his land as incompatible with the logic of homesteading.

-Picture a bagel (or donut) with a hole in it.
-Label the hole in the center as "A", the bagel itself as "B" and the surrounding territory, lying outside of the bagel, as "C".
-Suppose that someone, call him Mr. B, homesteads the land depicted by B. Assume away any possibility of tunneling under, or bridging or flying a helicopter over this terrain, B. Mr. B, then, controls area A, without ever having lifted a finger in the direction of homesteading this land, A. Yes, as of now, Mr. B does not own A. But, under our assumptions, he can homestead this territory whenever he wants to do so.
-Mr. B [has] gained an untoward advantage, vis-à-vis all other potential homesteaders of A, who are now residing in territory C, and cannot reach A, without trespassing on B, Mr. B's property.
-This, I claim, is incompatible with the logic of homesteading.

 Stephan Kinsella, who disagreed with Block, coined the term "The Blockean Proviso" after The Lockean Proviso.
 It has since been called the Blockean or Blockian proviso.

 Negative homesteading

 Block has theorized on whether a person acting in self-defense can harm a human shield or hostage used by an aggressor.
 Block holds this is legitimate because the human shield is the first victim of the aggressor and, as such, cannot be allowed to pass on their misery to the defending person, the intended second victim of the aggressor.
 Block calls this "negative homesteading theory".